dataesr/affiliation-matcher/doc/matcher.md

-There are two types of errors in reality, precision (the proportion of false positives, i.e. how many times the algorithm gives a result that is a wrong match), and recall (the proportion of false negatives, i.e. how many times the algorithm does not give a match when in reality a good match does exist).<br />
+There are two types of errors in reality, precision (the proportion of false positives, i.e. how many times the algorithm gives a result that is a wrong match), and recall (the proportion of false negatives, i.e. how many times the algorithm does not give a match when a good one does exist).<br />

 Let us now introduce two concepts: **criterion** and **strategy**.<br />

 A **criterion** is a metadata describing the elements of the registry $R$ (basically a field in the database).
-For example the name or the city is a criterion for the GRID registry.
+For example the entity name or the city is a criterion for the GRID registry.
 That is to say that this repository contains information about the names and cities of the entities that are in the registry.
 To take the previous example, the entity grid.425729.f has the following grid_country, grid_name and grid_city criteria (values of these criteria in the GRID